RoSchmi/Esp32_RingDoorBell_Alexa_Sinric_FritzPhone/README.md

 Setting the Sinric Pro switch to 'On' (switch is programmed to reset automatically after 5 seconds to 'Off') induces an action in the Esp32 application provided in this repository.

 The induced action of the Esp32 App is ringing a Fritzbox DECT-Phone for some seconds through the Fritzbox REST Api.

+### Getting hands on:
+In the Fritzbox Web UI in 'System' -> FRITZ!Box-Benutzer' create a user and give rights to 'FRITZ!Box Einstellungen'.

+In tab 'Anmeldung im Heimnetz' select 'Anmeldung mit FRITZ!Box-Benutznamen und Kennwort' Note the user name and the password, they must be entered in the App 'Esp32_RingDoorBell_Alexa_Sinric_FritzPhone'

+Create a Sinric Pro Account and create a 'Switch' device with e.g. the following settings:

+Name: FritzPhoneRing

+Timer: Auto Aus (7sec)

+Note the Device_ID, the APP_Key and the App_Secret, they must be entered in the App 'Esp32_RingDoorBell_Alexa_Sinric_FritzPhone'

+Open the application 'Esp32_RingDoorBell_Alexa_Sinric_FritzPhone' in PlatformIO, apply the needed settings and passwords in the files include/config_secret.h (use config_secret_template.h as a template) and in include/config.h.
+Build the application and upload it to the Esp32 board.
+In the serial monitor you should see if the application runs properly.

+In the Sinric Pro Portal select 'Dashboard' on the left menue bar and switch the device (e.g.) FritzPhoneRing to 'On'.
+When everthing worked fine, the selected Dect-Phones should ring for a short time.

+Download the Sinric Pro mobile App from App Store or Google Play and test if everything works from the smartphone App as well.

+In the Alexa App on your smartphone on the menue bar select the right icon (three lines), then select 'Skills und Spiele'.
+Search for 'Sinric Pro' and add the Sinric Pro skill following the given advices.

+When everthing worked fine, you should now have a new switch (socket) device in the Alexa App.
+Switch it to 'On' in the Alexa App to seeif the Dect-phone ring.

+Now we come to the 'Ring Video Doorbell' part.
+To continue, the doorbell should be installed and setted up properly and should work properly with the 'Ring' smartphone App.

+Now in the Alexa App on your smartphone you should add the 'Ring Video Doorbell' Alexa skill and create an Alexa Routine.
+In this Routine you can add an action: set (e.g.) 'FritzPhoneRing' to 'On'

+Now hopefully the DECT-phones should ring when you press the doorbell.

+I hope that I didn't forget any important steps, if I did, please let me know.